 Exchanging data between businesses has become known as the API economy.
 This term refers to using APIs and microservices to make business services and data more scalable, accessible, and profitable.

-- Expedia Travel makes about 90% of its revenue via an API that allows other apps to book flights, hotel rooms, and rental cars. eBay makes about 60% of sales via an API that lets people buy goods without visiting the marketplace.
+Expedia Travel, for example, makes about 90% of its revenue via an API that allows other apps to book flights, hotel rooms, and rental cars. eBay makes about 60% of sales via an API that lets people buy goods without visiting the marketplace.
 Around 50% of Salesforce’s revenue comes from an API that empowers custom CRM systems.

 - Better security.
 APIs control access to valuable data.
 Authorized users can only perform specific actions.
 A well-designed API can protect your system against all kinds of attacks and traffic spikes.